 Staff at the Bristol coordinating centre

-TrialNet is an international network of sites throughout the United States, Canada, Finland, United Kingdom, Italy, Germany, Australia, and New Zealand.
-This network is dedicated to the study, prevention, and early treatment of type 1 diabetes.
+Type 1 Diabetes TrialNet is an international network of leading academic institutions, physicians, scientists and healthcare teams throughout the United States, Canada, Denmark, Sweden, Finland, United Kingdom (UK), Italy, Germany, Australia and New Zealand, dedicated to the prevention of type 1 diabetes (T1D).

-This is offered to all people who are found to have one or more antibodies at screening.
-This includes an oral glucose tolerance test and further antibody and genetic testing.
-Follow up tests will then be carried either every six months or annually (depending on your level of risk assessed from the tests) until the onset of diabetes or the end of the study.
+All participants who are found to have one or more autoantibodies in the screening phase are offered the monitoring phase of the study.
+Participants have an oral glucose tolerance test and further antibody and genetic testing.
+Follow up tests will then be carried out every 6 or 12 months depending on their level of risk.
+Find out more https://www.trialnet.org/our-research/monitoring.

-If you would like to find out more about taking part in any of the trials in the UK, contact the TrialNet team.
+If you would like to find out more about TrialNet in the UK, please contact the team at the Bristol Clinical Centre.